Iran Drug Addiction

 Amphetamines Enter the Iranian Market

 Starting in 2005, Iran saw a large increase in the amount of amphetamines seized in the country.
-By no coincidence, Iran was also experiencing a growth in the legitimate demand for pseudoephedrine.
-Wherever there is a supply of pseudoephedrine, amphetamine-type drugs can be manufactured.
-An increase in supply of these precursor chemicals makes a country more attractive to those who want to steal the precursor for their illicit manufacturing needs.
+By no coincidence, Iran was also experiencing a growth in the legitimate demand for pseudo ephedrine.
+Wherever there is a supply of pseudo ephedrine, amphetamine-type drugs can be manufactured.
+An increase in the supply of these precursor chemicals makes a country more attractive to those who want to steal the precursor for their illicit manufacturing needs.

-By 2008, 1.4 metric tons of illicit drugs of the amphetamine class (that includes Capatgon and methamphetamine) were seized, followed by 2.4 mt the next year.
-Also in 2008, more than 23 mt of heroin were seized.
+By 2008, 1.4 metric tons of illicit drugs of the amphetamine class (that includes Captagon and methamphetamine) were seized, followed by 2.4 mt the next year.
+Also in 2008, more than 23 metric tons of heroin were seized.